If you mention content, you will not be strangers to what content is anymore.

 After that, we will extend the tool’s functionality by connecting to the Search Console API (formerly Webmaster tool) and Google Analytics.

-If you do not know then I will briefly tell what is Google Search Console?
+If you do not know then I will briefly tell you what is Google Search Console?

 Search Console is a tool for website status and performance, while Google Analytics focuses on analyzing user and traffic objects.